Why Flying Ants Get Confused With Termites Every Spring in Wilmington

 If you notice flying insects inside your home:

-Even if you are unsure of the identification, it is better to have the situation evaluated early.
+Even if you are unsure of the identification, it is worth having the situation evaluated early.

 Why Termite Inspections Matter in Spring

 Spring is one of the most important times for termite awareness.
-Swarmers are often the first visible sign of a larger issue, not the beginning of it.
+Swarmers are often the first visible sign of a larger issue, not the start of one.

 Professional inspections help: